bhauman/rebel-readline/rebel-readline/README.md

 environment to query.
 And the apropos, doc and completion functionality is still sensible when you provide those abilities from the local clojure process.

 This could be helpful when you have a Clojurey repl process and you don't have a Service for it.
-In this case you can just use a `local-clojure-service` or a `rebel-readline.service.impl.simple` service.
+In this case you can just use a `local-clojure` or a `simple` service.
 If you do this you can expect less than optimal results but multiline editing, syntax highlighting, auto indenting will all work just fine.

 ## Keybindings